 On Dec.
 22, 2008, Phillips was signed to a minor league contract with the Pittsburgh Pirates and was invited to Spring Training as a non-roster invitee.
 In April of 2009, he was traded to the Chicago White Sox, and assigned to the Charlotte Knights of the International League.
 On June 23, 2009, Phillips signed with the Hiroshima Toyo Carp of Nippon Professional Baseball, and after one season with the Carp, he played his final professional season with the Tohoku Rakuten Golden Eagles in 2010.

-In his four seasons at Alabama (1996-99), Phillips posted a .356 career batting average with 61 home runs, 224 RBI and 322 hits.
-He ended his career as the all-time leader in home runs, RBI and hits, still holding the school records in career home runs and total bases (590).
+In his four seasons at Alabama (1996-99), Phillips cemented himself as one of the all-time greats in program history, posting a .356 career batting average with 61 home runs, 224 RBI and 322 hits.
+He ended his career as the all-time leader in home runs, RBI and hits, and still holds the school records in career home runs and total bases (590).
 In the history of the baseball program at Alabama, Phillips is one of three players with 50 home runs and 200 RBI, one of four with 300 hits, and is the only player in school history with 50 home runs, 200 RBI and 300 hits.

-The Tide advanced to the NCAA Tournament all four years that Phillips wore the Alabama uniform, which included three College World Series appearances.
+The Tide advanced to the NCAA Tournament all four years that Phillips donned a Crimson Tide jersey, which included three College World Series appearances.
 He joins Manny Torres as the only Tide players to appear in the CWS during three different seasons.
 As a freshman in 1996, Phillips was part of a 50-19 squad that captured the SEC regular-season and tournament titles and advanced to the CWS, marking the third trip in school history and the first for the Tide since the 1983 season.

 Phillips hit .366 in 1997 with 15 home runs and 64 RBI to help the Tide post a 56-14 overall record, an SEC regular-season championship and a runner-up finish in the CWS, falling to LSU (13-6) in the national championship game.
 As a junior, Phillips hit .351 with 21 home runs and a career-high 81 RBI, as the Tide posted a 46-18 record after falling to Long Beach State (5-3) in the final game of the NCAA West Regional.